Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 'publishable_key': pk_match.group(0) if pk_match else None,

-'has_config': castle_config,
+'has_config': any(config_patterns),

-'version': extract_castle_version(response.text)
+'version': _extract_castle_version(response.text),

 }